gvwilson/sensibleadventures/santas/santas.md

 First,
-mummies are generally royalty, or the servants of royalty, while zombies tend to have been honest, hard-working folk who offended the wrong wizard or were simply in the wrong place at the wrong time.
+mummies are generally royalty, or the servants of royalty, while zombies tend to have been idiots who went into the basement after dark despite the strange sounds they heard or didn't run fast enough when someone shouted,
+"Look out, they're coming!"
 Second,
 mummies are created through a complex multi-step process during which the internal organs and the brain are removed,